Coronavirus – FAQs on staffing decisions when reopening workplaces

 Employers should be aware that the government has released a online risk assessment tool for employees to use to check if they should go back into work, which links to the health and safety guidance for employers when re-opening workplaces.

-What if the employee is classed as vulnerable and they are unhappy about coming back?
+What if the employee is classed as vulnerable and they are unhappy about coming to work?

 Currently, the government recognises two groups of vulnerable people – those who are clinically extremely vulnerable (who have been advised to shield themselves) and those who are clinically vulnerable.